njwright92/micfinder/README.md

 # OpenMicFinder - Your Open Mic Event Discovery Platform

 OpenMicFinder is a web application that caters to upcoming and aspiring stand-up comedians by providing a platform to discover open mic events in their selected city.
+Also allows users to post their events increase advertising, and let locals find their events.
 This project is built using TypeScript and leverages Firebase/Firestore for data management, along with Google Cloud Platform Maps integration for location-based features.

 ## Getting Started